 26 – 27 Feb at the Computer History Museum in Mountain View

 This was the 5th year of this conference.
-Metroid, who put it on, pick a useful mixture of academic and industry speakers, from people working at the front edge of getting products using machine learning into early adoption.
+Matroid, who put it on, pick a useful mixture of academic and industry speakers, from people working at the front edge of getting products using machine learning into early adoption.
 The most entertaining talk was from Josh Bloom, on applying ML in astrophysics.
 The most significant talks were from Jim Keller (Intel) on how Moore’s Law continues, and from Dennis Abts on his 14th chip design, Groq’s Tensor Streaming Processor.

 Oren Etzioni Allen Institute for AI

-Metroid turning research into product
+Matroid turning research into product

 Look for definition and understanding of ‘adequate accuracy’ for the context of the problem